“These days, the most common question I get from junior analysts about derivatives is, ‘How much money did we make off the client?’”

 Read our recent posts about Mutual Insurance Companies: The Tortoise vs. the Hare, The Banker’s Secret (do what the banks do, not what they tell YOU to do!), and The Problem with Risk-Assessment Profiles .

-Then get a copy of Busting the Financial Planning Lies to get the details about how to use Prosperity Economics to create sustainable wealth, while isolating yourself from the risks of Wall Street.
+Then get a copy of Busting the Retirement Lies to get the details about how to use Prosperity Economics to create sustainable wealth, while isolating yourself from the risks of Wall Street.